Four police officers received medical treatment in a chemical scare at Sheffield's Park Hill flats

-Park Hill: Sheffield police remove cordon and declare 'no risk' to public after chemical scare
+Chemical scare at Park Hill left one man and four police officers in hospital

-A police cordon put in place amid a chemical scare at Sheffield’s Park Hill flats has now been removed and residents are said to no longer be at risk.
+A police cordon was put in place last night amid a chemical scare at Sheffield’s Park Hill flats.

 Emergency services were deployed to the flats, off Duke Street, yesterday evening and said a man in his 30s was found seriously injured and was given CPR in a battle to revive him.